YieldRay/alerting.js/README.md

 myModel.on("forceClose", () => console.log("forceClose"));
 ```

 all the three Classes have the same API
+as we illustrated Alert for example, it also works in Prompt and Confirm

 # build